SerNet/verinice-veo/README.md

 (See the section on using postman for another alternative.)

+## Events

+veo-rest records changed to entities and sends them to an external message queue (see Profile 'publishing-enabled').

+To ensure that all events are successfully published, the same event may be transmitted multiple times.
+Therefore, consumers are required to keep track of which events they already received.
+Due to how those events are handled internally, gaps may occur in their IDs, so consumers must not rely on event IDs being consecutive.

 ## Code Styles
 Code styles are enforced using the gradle plugins [pmd](https://docs.gradle.org/current/userguide/pmd_plugin.html) and